-- Carry out practical tests (spot checks) with documented commands. - Check whether there are undocumented commands.
+- Carry out practical tests (spot checks) with documented commands. - Carry out spot checks to examine whether there are undocumented commands.

 Validation Guidance (in addition to the guidance for risk class C):

 Check whether the measures taken and test protocols are appropriate for the high protection level.